mogalipuvvu/docker-demo/README.md

 # docker-demo
 Use these examples to learn docker basics

-First try to pull and create containers using the following examples:
+ ** First try to pull images **

 docker pull redis
 docker pull alpine
 docker pull nginx

+Then using  ** docker run **  create containers, something like:

+docker run  nginx
-docker run -it nginxe
+docker run redis

-####

-Then start writing Dockerfiles using simple examples from this repository.
+** Then start writing _Dockerfiles_ using simple examples from this repository.